October 21, 2020

-I remember filing it into a growing collection of scripture texts I categorized as follows: This is either not true or I am not getting it.
+I remember filing it into a growing collection of Scripture texts I categorized as follows: This is either not true or I am not getting it.
 I believed it then just as I believe it now, and I think I get it more than I got it then, but if I’m honest, I must admit to you I still think I’m missing something here.

 How about you?
-Have you been doing the works of Jesus and even greater works than he did while on Earth?
+Have you been doing the works of Jesus and even greater works than he did while on earth?
 I’ve had people try to let me off the hook by saying Jesus wasn’t exactly talking about greater, as in works of greater magnitude.
 They said he meant greater as in quantity of works.
 Nice try, but I don’t buy it.
 I’m convinced he meant greater in every respect.

 Honestly, I would settle for simply doing the same works Jesus did.
-Those would be great enough for starters don’t you think?
-So what’s the problem.
+Those would be great enough for starters, don’t you think?
+So what’s the problem?
 Why aren’t the uncommon works of Jesus more commonplace in our time?
 I will risk a diagnosis.
 We aren’t seeing the greater works because we don’t yet possess the greater love.

 Return again with me to those days when I first discovered this text.
 I diagnosed my deficit as a power problem, which quickly led me to believe I had a faith problem.
 I didn’t have enough faith.
-After all, Jesus did say, “whoever believes in me,” so I focused on believing more thinking I would gain more power.
+After all, Jesus did say, “whoever believes in me,” so I focused on believing more, thinking I would gain more power.
 It didn’t work.

-“A new command I give you: Love one another.
+Finally, the obvious occurs to me that John 14 is couched between John 13, of which verses 34-35 read: “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-35 By this everyone will know that you are my disciples, if you love one another.”
+By this everyone will know that you are my disciples, if you love one another.”

-12 My command is this: Love each other as I have loved you.
-13 Greater love has no one than this: to lay down one’s life for one’s friends.
+And John 15, of which verses 12-13 read: “My command is this: Love each other as I have loved you.
+Greater love has no one than this: to lay down one’s life for one’s friends.”

 It’s interesting too to note this movement between 1 Corinthians 12 and 14.
 Remember what chapter 13 is all about?
 You got it.
 Love.

-I am convinced Love is the power.
-We will finally see “greater things” when we learn the ways of “greater love.”
-It makes sense doesn’t it?
+I am convinced love is the power.
+We will finally see greater things when we learn the ways of greater love.
+It makes sense, doesn’t it?
 When we finally break into the rarified air of loving others as Jesus has loved us, we will discover the only true power and that it has been waiting on us the whole time.

 Abba Father, we thank you for your Son, Jesus, who is the love of God.
 Thank you that to love as he loves is impossible apart from his presence.
 Teach us to love his presence more than his power and in doing so to discover the power of his love in our presence.
-We pray in Jesus name.
-Amen.
+We pray in Jesus’ name, amen.

-- Can you recount a time when you saw greater love lead to greater things?
+2. Can you recount a time when you saw greater love lead to greater things?